reactive-python/reactpy/docs/source/guides/adding-interactivity/index.rst

     set_count(count + 1)  # schedule a re-render where count is 1
     print(count)  # still prints: 0

-This behavior of IDOM means that each render of a component is like taking a snapshot of the UI based on the component's state at that time.
+This behavior of ReactPy means that each render of a component is like taking a snapshot of the UI based on the component's state at that time.
 Treating state in this way can help reduce subtle bugs.
 For instance, in the code below there's a simple chat app with a message input and recipient selector.
 The catch is that the message actually gets sent 5